The 4-Step Guide to CBD

 The reason for applying the CBD oil beneath the tongue (known as using it sublingually) is, you guessed it, bioavailability.
 Rather than swallowing your CBD oils and sending it through the digestive system, let it soak into the blood vessels beneath the tongue for around 90 seconds.
 That way it gets into circulation much faster.

-The effects will generally be felt within around thirty minutes, and last roughly six hours.
+The CBD will generally take around thirty minutes to be absorbed properly, and take six hours to leave the bloodstream.
 This makes CBD oils a great way to dose if you only want to use CBD intermittently.
-You can take half your recommended dosage in the morning, and the other half in the evening, ensuring you get a full day’s coverage.
+You can take half your recommended dosage in the morning, and the other half in the evening.

 When comparing oral CBD options it’s worth considering the carrier oil.
-The MCT (coconut) oil in our CBD Oral Spray helps mask the taste of the hemp for those who don’t like its earthy tones, whilst the hemp seed oil in our CBD Oral Drops work great with CBD to provide a full-bodied hemp experience.
+The MCT (coconut) oil in our CBD Oral Spray helps mask the taste of the hemp for those who don’t like its earthy tones, while the hemp seed oil in our CBD Oral Drops works great with CBD to provide a full-bodied hemp experience.

 For more on our oral oils, read our CBD oils guide.